Using right to be forgotten for removing autocomplete from searches

 Bing and Yahoo also use autocomplete features but Bing tends to be more responsive to requests to remove autocomplete phrases from search suggestions following a successful right to be forgotten request, whilst Google's and Yahoo's initial response to requests to remove autocomplete is often negative and unwilling.

-To have autocomplete removed, you need will to ask the content moderator, at Google, Yahoo or Bing, who handled your right to be forgotten request, to refer the matter to the appropriate department within the search engine and to request that they take manual action to have the unwanted search phrases removed from the autocomplete.
+To have autocomplete removed, you will need to ask the content moderator at Google, Yahoo or Bing, who handled your right to be forgotten request, to refer the matter to the appropriate department within the search engine and to request that they take manual action to have the unwanted search phrases removed from the autocomplete.

 Bear in mind that often the search engine’s content moderators don’t even know that it is possible to take manual action to remove autocomplete because their knowledge is often limited to moderating content whilst the autocomplete is more of technical.